 What is the value/take away at the end of the series?

 The takeaway, ideally, is a heightened ability to listen to yourself and to trust your instincts, feelings, and inspirations.
 Beyond that, it is impossible to know what magic will happen for you.

 In order to apply for the series, you must schedule a ½ hour phone conversation with me.
 During that conversation, I can discuss the series with you, answer any questions you might have, and learn a bit about what you are hoping to get from the series.
 From that session, we’ll both be able to assess whether the workshop is right for you and/or right for you at this particular juncture in life.

 What is the cost of the series and what does that cost include?

 The workshop cost is $125/session, for a total of $750 payable at the time of registration.
 The cost of the workshop includes your workbook with 26 weeks of writing prompts, all your art supplies, breakfast, snacks, and a vegetarian lunch.
-Payment can be made through the PayPal link on my website or with a check.
-While a check is preferred, either is perfectly acceptable.
+Payment can be made via PayPal (if you have an account) or with a check.

 The workshop is what I need in my life now, but I am experiencing severe financial hardship.

 Please contact me to discuss your situation if you are experiencing severe financial hardship.
 I make absolutely no guarantees that there will be an enrollment option, but I’d be open to discussing what you might need to make this work.

 How many times a year do you offer The Butterfly Series?
 Do you ever offer it in the East Bay or in San Francisco?